andrew/ultimate-awesome/README.md

 - [awesome-filecoin](https://github.com/filecoin-project/awesome-filecoin) - Curated list of useful resources for Filecoin.
 - [awesome-hexo-themes](https://github.com/FoxerLee/awesome-hexo-themes) - A list of awesome hexo themes.
 - [awesome-bible-data](https://github.com/jcuenod/awesome-bible-data) - 😎 A curated list of generously licensed Bible data.
-- [cybersecurity-models](https://github.com/keithmccammon/cybersecurity-models) - A collection of models for organizing, prioritizing, and understanding cybersecurity and information risk management concepts.
 - [awesome-memgraph](https://github.com/kgolubic/awesome-memgraph) - Curated list of awesome Memgraph resources.
 - [games](https://github.com/learn-anything/games) - Awesome Games.
 - [awesome-korean-techblog](https://github.com/maczniak/awesome-korean-techblog) - 한국어 기술 블로그 목록 (list of Korean tech blogs).
 - [awesome-maldives](https://github.com/MaldivianDevelopers/awesome-maldives) - A curated list of amazingly awesome libraries, resources and shiny things made by maldivian developers.
 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
 - [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
-- [awesome-oracle-cloud-free-tier](https://github.com/neitsab/awesome-oracle-cloud-free-tier) - Curated list of awesome resources to make the best out of Oracle Cloud Infrastructure Free Tier.
+- [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A collection of papers on portrait style transfer.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.